 Simply connect hose to source, open the valve and you have pressurized faucets, toilet and water heater.
-Open faucets to purge trapped air from water system before lighting water heater.
+Open faucets to purge trapped air from the water system.
+Allow the water heater to fill before lighting.

 WASTE WATER SYSTEM

 The main parts of the waste water system are the toilet, dual holding tanks, and tank dump valves.
 The system is designed to provide complete self-contained toilet facilities, while on the road or parked, without being connected to a sewage line.
 It may also be used in the stationary position while connected to a sewage hose.